Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS2/README.md

 - **Project Information**:
   This project mainly has two parts:
   - Game theory reflection and exploration in Overleaf.
 This part goes through the milestones of game theory and explores Bayesian Nash Equilibrium and game theory glossary.
-  - Game simulation.
-This project will simulate two typical games and provide brief elaboration.
-Code in the Google Colab is uploaded in the code folder.
+  - Normal and extensive form games in Colab.
+This part introduces, realizes and analyzes two forms of games with coding and stored in the .ipynb file.

 ## Table of Contents\